Quercus chrysolepis

 Quercus chrysolepis, commonly termed canyon live oak, canyon oak, golden cup oak or maul oak, is a North American species of evergreen oak.
 Its leaves are a glossy dark green on the upper surface with prominent spines; a further identification arises from the leaves of canyon live oak being geometrically flat.

 The species is found in Mexico and in the western United States, notably in the California Coast Ranges.
 It is often found near creeks and drainage swales growing in moist cool microhabitats.

 Description

 Quercus chrysolepis is an evergreen tree with significant-sized spreading, horizontal branches, and a broad, rounded crown; it attains a height of 6–30 meters (20–100 feet) and often forms as a shrub.
 The trunk diameter typically ranges from 30 to 100 cm.
 Exceptionally large specimens are found in the mountains of Southern California, and rank among the largest oaks in North America.
 The largest known in the San Bernardino Mountains measures 124 ft high, with a trunk circumference of 12 m and a crown spread of 98 ft.
 The bark is grayish brown, and rather smooth or sometimes scaly.

+At SF Botanical Garden showing serrated and smooth leaves on same plant.